rom4ster/g600Control/readme.md

 QUESTIONS?
 Make an issue or go here https://discord.gg/BRXGMF6geJ

+NOTE: I have sometimes MONTHS long response times on discord, if you dont get an answer there in like 1-2 days, MAKE AN ISSUE.

 FEATURE REQUEST?
 Please dont make an issue right away  for that, talk with me first THEN make an issue (otherwise I will lose track of these). https://discord.gg/BRXGMF6geJ